 The department is staffed by a well-qualified team of subject specialists several of whom have taught Chemistry at a university level.
 The labs are well stocked with modern laboratory equipment including UV-Vis spectrometers and a diamond IR-spectrometer.

-Chemistry is a core compulsory subject in the Under School and a popular choice for pupils in the Specialists, over a quarter of pupils in the Sixth Form choose to study Chemistry beyond GCSE level.
+Chemistry is a core compulsory subject in the Under School (Years 9-11) and a popular choice for pupils in the Sixth Form, with over a quarter of pupils choosing to study Chemistry beyond GCSE level.
 Each year many pupils go on to read Chemistry or a related subject, such as Natural Sciences or Medicine, at university.

-Mr Timothy Hingston, MChem - Head of Science
+- Mr Timothy Hingston, MA, PGCE - Head of Science

 Mr Morgan is a teacher with twenty-two years’ experience teaching Chemistry, formerly at Wisbech Grammar School where he was the Head of Chemistry.
 After gaining a BSc in Biochemistry at University College Swansea, Mr Morgan worked as a process manager at ICI Chemicals and Polymers.
 He started teaching after he took a PGCE at the University of Worcester.
 His interests include running, cycling, tennis, squash, reading and travel.

 Miss Tod studied Chemistry at Oxford University specialising in Physical Chemistry.
-After work as a business consultant she undertook teacher training at the Institute of Education in London.
+After working as a business consultant she undertook teacher training at the Institute of Education in London.
 Her first teaching post was at Highgate school in North London, before she moved to Charterhouse in 2011.
-Miss Tod is also Warden of Chetwynd, the main girls' Hall of Residence, and was previously Master of the Specialists (Sixth Form).
-Outside of the classroom she is a keen sailor and is the Master in Charge of sailing at the School.
+Miss Tod has previously been Warden of Chetwynd and Master of the Specialists (Sixth Form), and is currently a tutor in Robinites.